 Passive income is one of the keys to a successful early retirement.
-If you can generate enough passive income to cover your cost of living, then early retirement will be much easier to handle.
+If you can generate enough passive income to cover your cost of living, then you’re financial independent!
 I retired before our passive income was that high, but I had an alternate source of income – blogging.
-Luckily, early retirement worked out very well for me over the last 5 years.
-However, we are still striving to reach 100% FI ratio and I’m sure we’ll get there soon.
-On this page, I’ll show you how we generate our passive and update it with real numbers monthly.
+Luckily, early retirement worked out very well for me over the last 6 years.
+However, we are still striving to reach 100% FI ratio.
+I’m sure we’ll get there at some point, but it will take time.
+On this page, I’ll show you how we generate our passive and update it with real numbers every month.

 Currently, we support our moderate lifestyle by a combination of these income streams:

 - Mrs. RB40 works full-time.

 - I blog part time and generate some online income.

 - We have passive income from the stock market, rental properties, and other investments.

 The FI ratio is a simple way to measure progress toward total financial independence.
 Once we reach 100%, then it may give Mrs. RB40 enough financial security to stop working full-time.
 Currently, she’s not quite ready to retire yet.
 Personally, I think 100% FI ratio is overkill, but it’s better to err on the side of caution.
 Normally, financial independence means accumulating about 25-30x your annual expenses, which we already achieved in 2012.

 - 2018 YTD Passive Income = $23,772

 Our FI ratio is lower this year due to higher expense.
 We replaced our HVAC and vacationed in Iceland.
 You can read more in our monthly Goals and Financial Update.